x86-512/2025-Quantum-Factorization-With-Quantum-Rings/README.md

 Submit the following:

-1. **Code**: Provide your quantum implementation, ensuring compatibility with Quantum Rings' backend simulator via Git Hub.
+1. **Code**: Provide your quantum implementation using Quantum Rings'  simulator via GitHub.
 2. **Results**: Include the integers factored, their prime factors, the number of qubits used, the number of gate operations, and the execution times.
+3. **Quantum Rings Email**: Include the email used to register at Quantum Rings-- this will be used to validate the circuit execution.
-3. **Documentation**: Explain your algorithm, scalability, and insights into any learnings or novelty in your approach.
+4. **Documentation**: Explain your algorithm, scalability, and insights into any learnings or novelty in your approach.

----

-## What You’ll Get

-In addition to a chance to compete for the challenge prize, all participants will get:

-- Access to the Quantum Rings Simulator with 200 qubits for one year after the hackathon (non-commercial use).
-- Support from the Quantum Rings community and staff to assist with simulator-related questions during the event.
-- Hands-on experience with cutting-edge quantum computing challenges.
+When you are ready to submit, you can submit your circuit using this [Google Form](https://forms.gle/GHXMXuHz7Fby96ky7)

 ---